ivan-borovets/fastapi-clean-example/README.md

 - **export.toml**: Lists fields to export to .env (`export.fields = ["postgres.USER", "postgres.PASSWORD", ...]`)
 - **.secrets.toml**: Optional sensitive data (same format as config.toml, merged with main config)

+> [!IMPORTANT]
+> - This project includes secret files for demonstration purposes only.
+In a real project, you **must** ensure that
+    `.secrets.toml` and all `.env` files are not tracked by version control system to prevent exposing sensitive information.
+See this project's `.gitignore` for an example of how to properly exclude these sensitive files from Git.

 ### Flow

 In this project I use my own configuration system based on TOML files as the single source of truth.